You just ate in a lovely restaurant in the centre of Bordeaux. You paid, left a tip for the friendly waiter and are about to leave.

-This italian word is commonly used in French as an equivalent of “salut”.
+This Italian word is commonly used in French as an equivalent of Salut.
 You can use it with friends.

-While “ciao” means both “hi” and “bye” in Italian, it’s only used to say “bye” in French.
+But while ciao means both “hi” and “bye” in Italian, it’s only used to say “bye” in French.

-“Adieu” means “farewell”.
+Adieu is the French word for “Farewell” and a word you will often find in crossword puzzles.
 You use it when you know you will never see the person again.